-How to Buy An Engagement Diamond At New Kruckemeyer and Cohn
+How to Buy A Valentine Engagement Diamond Ring At Kruckemeyer and Cohn

 Everyone knows why people buy diamonds: romance, apology, timeless gifts, etc. But ask a random passerby “how to buy a diamond,” and you will likely get a stuttered incoherent statements like “Something to do with the 4 C’s…,” “I know a guy…,” “I have no idea…” Why is this?
 Mainly people tend to fear what they do not know, or often worry about being taken advantage of by a cagey salesperson.
 This article outlines how to avoid this fear, and put yourself in the driver’s seat of diamond shopping.